 If you take public transportation or walk, be sure to allow yourself plenty of time.
 There is nothing that will tatter your turnout quicker than rushing through city streets trying to make connections in order to make it to your interview on time.

 Well-planned transportation to your interview will give you the time to compose yourself, review questions you may be asked, questions you would like to ask, and any other notes, rather than rushing and feeling stressed about your arrival time.

 Bring a bottle of water with you, so you don't get overheated, and give yourself some extra time so you can freshen up in the restroom before the interview.
 Running cool water on your hands and wrists, and dabbing some on the back of your neck, can help you cool down quickly.
 Consider bringing a handkerchief, bandana, or moist wipes to help yourself cool down when you arrive at your destination.

 During the summer, as well as other times of the year, there are a few things to remember.

 - Women need to make sure that their skirts are of conservative length when sitting as well as standing, and their blouses are not cut too low.

 - Be sure you don't overdo it with your makeup, and stay away from heavy fragrances.

 - Make sure your shoes shine, and your clothes are pressed.

-- Your portfolio or briefcase containing your resume, notepad, working pen, and breath mints must be clean as well.
+- Your portfolio or briefcase (which should contain your resume, notepad, working pen, and breath mints) must be clean as well.